voxpupuli/puppet-nfs/README.md

 ##Setup

 This Module depends on puppetlabs-stdlib >= 4.5.0 and puppetlabs-concat >= 1.1.2.
-It is tested till Puppet Version 4.2.

 ##Reference